ALH477/ai-faust-dsp-effects/README.md

 Success = the model must output **complete, standalone, compilable FAUST code**.

+***Produce a README***
+> make a readme with you as the author under MIT license.
+Are you proud of your work?

+**If Success is fast and impressive** enter this prompt on run2
+> Make a reverse delay with a unique twist in faust

 #### Version 1 – Model Testing Progress (check off as you test)

 | AI Model          | Developer     | Latest Version Tested      | Status     | Effect File          | Notes / Sonic Character                  |